cc-archive/cc-cert-core/index.md

 *Creative Commons Certificates have been created with the kind support of [Creative Commons](http://creativecommons.org/), the [Institute of Museum and Library Services](https://www.imls.gov/), and the [Bill &amp; Melinda Gates Foundation](http://www.gatesfoundation.org/).*

+These certificates are part of the commons; if you find broken links or any other errors please [you can help by reporting as an issue](https://github.com/creativecommons/cc-cert-core/issues).